Chapter 1: The Longest Life among All Lives

 That was why there were distinguished worlds existing at the same time.
 Some worlds had magic and some did not, and developed in their own ways.
 For example, if there was a world without magic, as the time kept passing, modern technologies would be made, massive machines would be built, and the organisms would depend on those things to survive and venture further.
 Alternatively, tools in a fantasy world would pretty much stay the same due to the convenience and the power of magic.
 Perhaps the people living there would create more powerful or more useful magic to serve their purposes.

-My name was Ares, although I was not a god or something like that, I had travelled to many worlds in different flows of time.
+My name was Ares, although I was not a god or something like that, I had traveled to many worlds in different flows of time.
 It was not easy for me to explain it but I have a passive skill called [Hourglass], which would reincarnate me into another world as another role after my death.

 It was like a reset button.
 My head would explode if I tried to count how many years had passed since the first time I had started this unexpected journey.
 My guess was roughly 1,000 years but even several thousands more might make no difference.